zextras/tech-doc/source/carbonio/adminpanel/introduction.rst

       :columns: 6

       In the upper part, clicking on either of the boxes will open the
-      |adminui| page for the Accounts and mailing list, respectively.
+      |adminui| page for the Accounts and distribution list,
+      respectively.

       The list of Notifications follows: click the `GO TO NOTIFICATION` button to open the :ref:`dedicated page